-Learn more about working with audio tracks on the next page.
+Learn more about working with audio tracks in the next section.

 In the "MIDI" section of the metadata panel, you can assign a unique command to each score and open it with some MIDI devices.
 You can also save a list of commands to be sent out each time that score is opened.
 If you plan to use the same set of commands more than once, presets make it easy to save them and assign them to other scores later.